GC-public-learning/formation_laravel_5.8/01_routes.md

 # routes

-the path for the views and texts to display must be configured on the "route" folder in the file "web.php"
+### the goal : the path for the views and texts to display must be configured on the "route" folder in the file "web.php"

 modified files :